Liz: The Elizabeth Taylor Story

 Liz: The Elizabeth Taylor Story is a 1995 American made-for-television biographical film chronicling the life of British-American actress Elizabeth Taylor, directed by Kevin Connor.

 The film stars Sherilyn Fenn (as Elizabeth Taylor), Katherine Helmond, Nigel Havers, Angus Macfadyen, William McNamara and Ray Wise.
-It originally aired in two parts on CBS on May 21 and 22, 1995.
+It originally aired in two parts on NBC on May 21 and 22, 1995.